-The radio transmits on the channel selected by the Channel Selector knob unless Talkback Scan is enabled, and PTT is pressed within the radio's scan hold time (see Talkback Scan) or Priority Scan is on and Transmit on Priority 1 is enabled (see Priority Scan).
+The radio transmits on the channel selected by the Channel Selector knob unless Talkback Scan is enabled (see Talkback Scan) or Priority Scan is on and Transmit on Priority 1 is enabled (see Priority Scan).

 Channel Scan List [SCN+]

 The Channel Scan List allows the radio user to add or remove channels from the list of channels to be monitored while channel scanning.